-Figure 1 gives an overview of the issues experienced by battery packs installed in the trial.
-Note that only issues causing a complete interruption to cycling are displayed.
+Figure 1 below gives an overview of the issues experienced by battery packs installed in the trial.
+Note that only issues inhibiting all cycling are displayed, including commissioning difficulties, failures requiring replacement, and removal of batteries.

 3. PHASE 1 UPDATE